Shopping & Sites

 There are plenty of shopping and family-friendly activities to do on SGI!
 Did you forget to pack your bathing suit?
-Pop into St. George Island Trading Co. right across from the historic St. George Island Lighthouse or stroll into Seaside Cotton for stylish resort wear and accessories for men and women.
+Pop into St. George Island Trading Co. right across from the historic St. George Island Lighthouse, stroll into Seaside Cotton for stylish resort wear and accessories for men and women or schedule a visit to Art of Glass and participate in one of their many classes.
 Stop by Island Outfitters if you’re in need of sports gear for that fishing trip you just booked, and for specialty fishing equipment, see about the Forgotten Coast Fly Company.

 Cape San Blas

 Cape San Blas is a barrier peninsula that curves around St. Joseph Bay.
 The Bay is a center for outdoor adventures with easy access to boating, fishing, kayaking, snorkeling, paddling, and more.
 So, whether you’re a major outdoor enthusiast or you are only looking for a recreational amount of sun and water on your skin, the Cape and Florida’s Gulf Coast is an adventurer’s playground.
 Visitors can watch dolphins, birds, sea turtles and stunning sunsets with an abundance of hiking and state parks in the area.
 One of the great joys of Florida beaches is the sea turtles that nest on the beaches.
 Between the months of May and October, you may encounter newly hatched turtles finding their way to the water by moonlight.